Hall of Fame

 The Football SA Hall of Fame was first established in South Australia in August 2001 as an independent group under the name of SA Soccer Hall of Fame and changed to its current name in 2006.

-The inaugural committee, under the title of SA Soccer Hall of Fame Honours Committee, consisted of Allan Crisp, Jack Smith and Denis Harlow as Chairman.
+The inaugural committee, under the title of SA Soccer Hall of Fame Honours Committee, consisted of Allan Crisp, Jack Smith, and Denis Harlow as Chairman.
 In 2014 the Honours Committee changed its name to SA Football Hall of Fame Honours Committee to bring it into line with the current terminology for the game in Australia.
+In 2020 the name was changed to Football SA Hall of Fame.

 In South Australia, the inaugural induction was in May 2003 which coincided with 100 years of the game in this State.
 The inaugural induction process for South Australia was to be the same as the National Body, which consisted of three levels and six categories of entry.